matty99/matty99.github.io/ramen/_posts/2019-04-03-teumsae-ramyun.md

 ![Teumsae Ramyun](/images/ramen/teumsae-ramyun.jpg)

 Approximate price: $1.50
-2 packets - 1 vegetable and 1 soup base
+2 packets - 1 vegetable, 1 soup base

 I was expecting a tomato based soup because at first glance I thought the vegetable on the cover was a tomato, but upon closer examination it turns out it's a big ol' mushroom and I'm in for a spicy ride.
 You'd think the red packaging would have tipped me off...